cohesity/ansible-collection/docs/modules/cohesity_migrate_vm.rst

   start_time (optional, str, None)
     Restore tasks will be filtered by a start time specified.
 If not provided the start time is set to the last week.
+Provide value as "origin" for using cluster creation date.

   end_time (optional, str, None)